A common-sense guide on PR’s best ways to pitch news media via email

 The truth is that effective, successful pitching takes time.
 It’s much wiser to hand it over to the experts so you can focus on big-picture goals and objectives.

 At Axia Public Relations, we are constantly working to build relationships with journalists and position our clients for maximum media coverage.
 We pitch every day, so when your company has news to share, we will already have the lock open.
-Download our free e-book Learn Media Relations from the Media or contact us today to get started on optimizing your media relations success.
+Download our e-book Learn Media Relations from the Media or contact us today to get started on optimizing your media relations success.

 Lisa Goldsberry is a blogger for Axia Public Relations with more than 15 years of public relations experience.
 She specializes in business and technology PR.
 Lisa has worked for Axia since December 2013.
 Learn more about Lisa Goldsberry.
 Connect with Axia on Twitter @axiapr or tell us what you think in the comments below.